-The basic borrower eligibility requirements, loan pricing, and servicing fees are the same for all three facilities.
-The MSNLF and MSPLF are designed for smaller companies with the minimum loan size of \$500,000.
-The MSNLF is focused on lower risk/lower leverage companies with a 5% retained risk, level principal repayment of 33 1/3% in years 2 to 4, and maximum loan size limited to the lesser of \$25 million or 4x pro forma EBITDA.
-The MSPLF targets higher risk/higher leverage companies with a 15% retained risk, a balloon payment of 70% of principal in year four, and maximum loan size limited to the lesser of \$25 million or 6x pro forma EBITDA.
+The basic borrower eligibility requirements, loan pricing, repayment terms, and servicing fees are the same for all three facilities.
+The MSNLF and MSPLF are designed for smaller companies with the minimum loan size of \$250,000.
+The MSNLF is focused on lower risk/lower leverage companies with a 5% retained risk and maximum loan size limited to the lesser of \$35 million or 4x pro forma EBITDA.
+The MSPLF targets slightly larger, higher risk/higher leverage companies with a 5% retained risk and maximum loan size limited to the lesser of \$50 million or 6x pro forma EBITDA.